European shares fall as Japan slips into recession

 * H&M boosted by forecast-beating sales

-Japan's economy shrank an annualised 1.6 percent in July-September, following a 7.3 percent drop in the second quarter that was hurt by a sales tax hike hitting consumer spending.
+Japan's economy shrank an annualised 1.6 percent in July-September, following a 7.3 percent drop in the second quarter in the wake of a sales tax hike that clobbered consumer spending.

 Analysts polled by Reuters had expected 2.1 percent growth in the third quarter.
 But consumption and exports remained weak, saddling companies with huge inventories.